adamhutchings/seismometer-rfcs/text/0004-otel-support.md

 - What is the impact of not doing this?
 -->

-One alternative is to instead access the metric-exporting functionality by means of having decorators on each widget which is meant to export metrics.
-However, as I will detail some more below in the unresolved questions, it is worthwhile to consider building seismometer towards a state where visualization and metric exporting are separated, and accessing the metric-emitting functionality where we define plotting functions would serve only to entangle these functions more.
+While it is attractive to do something such as placing decorators on each widget meant to export metrics, in practice the metric exporting is different enough each time to make this difficult.
+Further, in order to disentangle the metric exhaustion from the metrics being plotted, it makes sense to organize it as described above.
+In any case, every call which renders a plot should output metrics exactly once (or never if the corresponding `output_metrics` field is set to false), which is the only consistency that should matter for an end user.
+The other organization is largely for the developers of seismometer.

 As for why metrics are grouped by type of measurement instead of by cohort, I believe this fits better with the metaphor of an instrument, in terms of a physical device whose job it is to measure one sort of thing.
 However, because individual measurements have